cull-os/cab/README.md

 # The Cull Corpus

-A monorepository for the Cull Organization.
+The monorepository of the Cull Organization.

 ## Projects